Cruise safety guide: how to have a smoother cruise vacation

 “There are inherent risks when it comes to any international vacation, but the reality is that some destinations pose more safety threats than others when it comes to political climate and weather events like hurricanes or wildfires.
 Before you book your cruise, research possible threats and take official warnings seriously.”

-Frank Harrison, Regional Security Director Americas at Travelex Insurance’s 24/7 assistance provider, World Travel Protection.
+Frank Harrison, Regional Security Director Americas at Travelex Insurance’s 24/7 assistance provider, Zurich Travel Assist.

 Your cruise checklist for understanding a destination’s safety levels